screw/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 procedure Deallocate (ag, a^:Address); begin end
-{The system searches for a specific-ISR or any-ISR that matches the ag, ai pair ana deallocates it.}
+{The system searches for a specific-ISR or any-ISR that matches the ag, ai pair and deallocates it.}

 TheDeallocateprimitivehasJTOend-to-endsignificance.
 The end-to-end
 synchronization User level significance of "Close", "Disconnect" or